The best way to get brand attributes examples and really understand them is by thinking of a party you went to.

 So some people wouldn’t buy anything from them, but that’s also okay.
 Because no matter how big you are, you cannot sell to everyone.The most crucial part of branding is to appeal to your specific audience and gain their loyalty.
 Click To Tweet

-The best way to define your brand attributes is to start with building a complete brand story.
+So the best way to define your brand attributes is to start with creating your brand story:

 - Know your audience